mpvz7/python-mini-projects/password_generator/README.md

 ## Code Explanation

 The `main.py` file uses the Python `random` module to generate a secure password.
 It takes user input to customize the password's characteristics and then randomly selects characters from appropriate sets (letters, numbers, special characters) to form the password.
 If an option is selected, it ensures that the corresponding character type appears at least once in the generated password.

+## Contributing

+Feel free to contribute by submitting issues or creating pull requests.